dchaudh/dchaudh.github.io/_posts/2023-03-10-osfi-b15-explained.md

 </details>

-The disclosures should be published, at a minimum, annually.
+The disclosures should be published, at a minimum, <ins>annually</ins>.
 FIs may exercise discretion regarding the location for these disclosures.
 Possible locations include, but are not limited to, a report to shareholders or a stand-alone report (e.g., Climate Risk Report, Environmental, Social, and Governance (ESG) Report) as long as these are made available to the public.
 Additionally, FIs have the flexibility to present this information in a way that best suits them.

 ## Who does this guideline apply to?

-The guideline applies to all federally regulated financial institutions, i.e., banks, trust and loan companies, life insurance companies, property and casualty (P&C) companies, except foreign bank branches.
+The guideline applies to all [federally regulated financial institutions](https://www.osfi-bsif.gc.ca/Eng/wt-ow/Pages/wwr-er.aspx), i.e., banks, trust and loan companies, life insurance companies, property and casualty (P&C) companies, except foreign bank branches.

 ## When will this guideline become effective?